-Cleaning the carbs once a year is a good idea especially if your Corvair's gas tank is still the original one.
+Cleaning the carbs once a year is a good idea, especially if your Corvair's gas tank is still the original one.
 Each carb takes about 30-45 minutes.
-Even the newbie can do this—a novice may take longer, but the chore will be done and you know the carbs are clean.
+Even a newbie can do this—a novice may take longer, but the chore will be done and you know the carbs are clean.

 Step By Step

 To clean the jets inside the carb, the top of the carb is removed.

 Remove the rim perimeter screws that hold the top on.
 Remove the large bolt.
 Disconnect all the linkage that would hold it to the lower half.
 Disconnect the fuel line.
 Then carefully remove the top of the carburetor.